Andrew1013-development/spam_machine/README.md

 - YouTube (though not coding channels yet) : RYL Andrew / RYL Andrew 2

 ## changelog (in order from newest to oldest)
+Version 3.0 beta 7 (newest version)
+1. Added functionality for labeling string during spam operation
+2. Added functionality for changing the order of spamming (fixed or randomized)

-Version 3.0 beta 6 (newest version) :
+Version 3.0 beta 6 :
 1. Bug fixes for self-install functions (introduced in version 3.0 beta 5 and version 2.4)
 2. Statistics report as txt file? (work in progress)
 3. Revamp to the cpu check to get timeout mechanic